Fuinny/Oligopoly/DOCUMENTATION.md

 # Documentation
 This documentation provides instructions on how to add new companies and events to the game.
-To add your company or event, you will need to edit the .xml files in Data folder, which contain all the necessary data for the game.
+To add your company or event, you will need to edit the appropriate .xml file in Data folder, which contain all the necessary data for the game.

+Also, thank you for your interest in adding your own content to the game :P

 ## How to add your own company
 1. Open Companies.xml file.